Newark Castle, Selkirkshire

 Newark Tower is a large, ruined tower house standing in the grounds of Bowhill House, in the valley of the Yarrow Water three miles west of Selkirk in the Scottish Borders.
 In addition to the keep, sections of a gatehouse and wall survive.
 It has been designated a scheduled monument by Historic Environment Scotland.

 History

-Newark Tower was granted to Archibald Douglas, Earl of Wigtown around 1423.
-It was incomplete at this time and work continued until about 1475.
-The surrounding barmkin was added around 1550, and the present battlements and two square cap-houses date from about 1600.
+Around 1406 Archibald Douglas, the 4th Earl of Douglas, Duke of Touraine, moved his principal residence in the Selkirk Forest from Edibertshiels to a prominence a kilometre to the west.
+This became known as the New Wark (castle) while the old site decayed and became known as Auld Wark.

+Forest courts were held at Newark twice yearly at the festivals of Beltane (1 May) and All Hallows (1 November) where justice, for crimes such as illegal hunting and deforestation, was served.
+John Turnbull was installed as the first keeper of Newark Castle.